fluidblue/passdeposit/API.md

 -------------|--------------------------------------------------------------------------
 cmd          | "user.login"
-data.email   | Email address, which also serves as username data.key     | Password hash (generated with PBKDF2, 1000 iterations, salted with email)
+data.email   | Email address, which also serves as username data.key     | Password hash.
+See user.create

 The response contains the following fields: